Left to right: Brian Welle, President Becky Roloff, Dean Penny Moyers, and Eduardo Salas. Photo by Julie Michener

 Other attributes of an effective team:

-The research, set against / conducted with?
-Google’s sales teams and their financial goals, proved their findings.
+The research, set against Google’s sales teams and their financial goals, proved their findings.
 Sales teams that felt safe outperformed their goals by over 17 percentage points, while teams that reported they didn’t feel safe missed their goals by 19 percent.

 Welle was quick to point out that psychological safety doesn’t mean being comfortable.
 Effective teams can be challenging environments if members feel they can express themselves freely and take risks.
 He drew from a healthcare organizational study conducted by Harvard Business School Professor Amy Edmondson that illustrated how important speaking up and psychological safety are to a healthcare team.